All Our ENERGY

-Cove Animal Rescue, located right here in Glen Cove, strives to help eliminate the fear and stress that make an animal difficult to present for adoption.
-They do so by providing cage-free environments such as the cat wing mentioned above, and the recently completed outdoor dog runs and play areas.
+Located right here in Glen Cove, Cove Animal Rescue strives to help eliminate the fear and stress that make an animal difficult to present for adoption.
+They do so by providing cage-free environments such as their cat wing and the recently completed outdoor dog runs and play areas.

 The Food Pantry at Finley Middle School provides fresh and shelf-stable food items to residents of Glen Cove.
 Staffed by student and teacher volunteers, the pantry goes above and beyond to serve 10-60 families each week – taking special orders, sending food home with students, and making deliveries for families lacking transportation.
 The Food Pantry has partnered with The Porch Pantry, and is also doing many diaper and formula deliveries to families who are having difficulty finding and purchasing baby formula, continuing to ensure local families get what they need.
 We’re proud to be donating to this amazing program making such a difference in the lives of our Glen Cove neighbors.

 This nonprofit organization was created by the Sea Cliff-based all-female rock band, Antigone Rising, to empower and inspire girls and LGBTQ kids to pursue careers in STEAM fields.